bcarrillo1051/Atinverter/Microgrid/README.md

 Atverter: Plug the USB side of the USB-to-Serial cable into the Pi, and connect the 6-pin FTDI header to the Atverter.

 Run the Raspberry Pi Control Program
 Make sure Python is installed.
-If not, run:
+If not:

 sudo apt install python3 python3-pip
+If using the Atinverter, confirm that I2C communication is enabled on the Pi in the config settings.

 Navigate to the program folder and run the main file:

 cd Documents/Atinverter/Microgrid/Raspi_Files
 python3 main.py
 A GUI window should appear, allowing control of the microgrid.